LogolicusZ/logolicusz-blogs/content/posts/SixtyFive.md

 <p class="image-text">Photo by <a href="https://modedesigns.com/pages/sixtyfive">Mode Designs</a></p>

 After the SixtyFive came the Sonnet, which is Mode Designs most well-known design to date.
 Like the SixtyFive, the Sonnet had an accent bar at the top.
 However, the Sonnet also marked the start of Mode Designs modern design language.
-While both boards had similar aesthetics, the Sonnet established certain design aspects that would be seen again in the future.
+While both boards had similar aesthetics, the Sonnet established certain design aspects that would be seen again in the future

+Mode partnered with [Mod Musings](https://www.instagram.com/mod.musings/) to create stunning oak accents for the Sonnet.
+This collaboration marked the beginning of Mode's journey to design more beautiful wooden accents for their future boards.

 But what sets Mode Designs apart from others?
 They were one of the first vendors to create a full in-stock experience for buyers.
 When Mode released a board, they would typically have a pre-order window, allowing all who want the keyboard to get it in the configuration they want.